Tonevanda/invicta-thesis/README.md

 ---

 **Note**: This is an unofficial template.
 Always verify that your thesis meets current FEUP requirements before submission.
+The FEUP logo and UP logo used in this template are under copyright of Universidade do Porto, and shall not be used for non-professional purposes or by people outside of the institution without its express authorization.